Attic Fans Pros and Cons – 12 Facts You Need to Know

-When attic insulation is not efficient, hot air will move between the home’s interior and the attic.
+When attic insulation is not efficient, warm air will move between the home’s interior and the attic.
 In warmer seasons, the hot air will rise into the attic.
 Then in winter, it will radiate towards the house.
 In both cases, it will undermine the effectiveness of the solar attic fan.

-The Number of Solar Attic Fans Installed
+The Number of Solar Fans for Your Attic

 The number of solar attic fans that will effectively cool your attic is dependent on the size of your attic.
 One solar attic fan is expected to push around 800 to 1200 CFM of air, and a 1000-square-feet attic needs at least 700 CFM.
 For attics with steep or darker roofs, the CFM requirement is 15% higher.